Q. I forgot my members only password. What must I do?

 The short answer is YES.
 The long answer is that all stations that run

-applied for with the SARL band planners, who process the applications and
+applied for via the SARL band planners, who process the applications and

 forward them to ICASA for licensing.
-This way the interference can be
+This way any interference can be

 avoided.
 Click here for the license